hunyadi/md2conf/README.md

 ### Ignoring files

 Skip files in a directory with rules defined in `.mdignore`.
 Each rule should occupy a single line.
-Rules follow the syntax of [fnmatch](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch).
+Rules follow the syntax (and constraints) of [fnmatch](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch).
 Specifically, `?` matches any single character, and `*` matches zero or more characters.
 For example, use `up-*.md` to exclude Markdown files that start with `up-`.
 Lines that start with `#` are treated as comments.

 Files that don't have the extension `*.md` are skipped automatically.
 Hidden directories (whose name starts with `.`) are not recursed into.

+Relative paths to items in a nested directory are not supported.
+You must put `.mdignore` in the same directory where the items to be skipped reside.

 ### Page title